Cutaneous T-cell lymphoma: Diagnosis & treatment

 If you’ve been diagnosed with CTCL, you may see a dermatologist for:

 Skin problems caused by treatment: Some treatments for cutaneous T-cell lymphoma can lead to skin problems or skin disease.
-For example, retinoids can cause intensely dry skin.
-Dermatologists treat this dryness with moisturizers and emollients (skin softeners).
-Sunscreen is used to protect your skin from the sun.
-Retinoids make your skin sensitive to sunlight.
+If your skin reacts, let your dermatologist know so that you can have your skin treated, if needed.

 If you’re taking certain medication, your dermatologist will also check for skin diseases like skin cancer, vitiligo, and non-cancerous skin growths.
 Vitiligo, which causes the skin to lose some of its natural skin color, usually goes away on its own once you stop the treatment causing it.